 “The old, traditional approach was ‘This is charity.
 I’ll help the community out,’” McClaine says.
 “We’re moving from that to ‘This is part of our talent strategy.
 We’re building a high-quality talent pipeline, and we can be part of that.’”

-Brad Rhorer is president and CEO of Ascend Indiana, which spearheads the CICP’s apprenticeship initiative.
+Brad Rhorer is president and CEO of Ascend Indiana, which spearheads the CICP’s role in building apprenticeship pilots in Indiana.
 He says apprenticeships can help more high school students find success and direction.
 Currently, he says, too many students graduate “without a plan,” not focused on college, and unfamiliar with possibilities for training and careers.

 “It’s an opportunity to try work-based learning in industry along with pursuing their education at the same time,” he says.